annayqho/TheCannon/docs/source/getting_started.rst

     $ pip install TheCannon

-Here is an overview of the basic workflow using a simple illustration with APOGEE DR10 data in which the test set is identical to the training set.
+Here is an overview of the basic workflow using two simple illustrations: one with APOGEE DR10 data in which the test set is identical to the training set, and one with LAMOST data in which we perform a leave-1/8-out cross-validation (as in `Ho et al. 2016`_).

 To run this example, download the file ``example_DR10.tar.gz`` by clicking :download:`here <example_DR10.tar.gz>` and unzip it using the command